 3. Enhanced Hunger

-Intense hunger, or polyphagia, is also a first warning symbol of diabetes.
-Your body utilises the sugar in your blood to supply your cells.
-When the cells can’t digest the sugar (because of a shortage of insulin), your body looks for more origins of fuel, causing persistent hunger.
+Intense hunger, or polyphagia, is also a first warning symbol of Diabetes.
+Your body utilizes the sugar in your blood to supply your cells.
+When the cells can’t digest the sugar (because of a shortage of insulin), your body looks for more fuel origins, causing persistent hunger.

 4. Nerve Pain or Numbness

 You might encounter tingling or numbness in your hands, fingers, feet, and toes.
 This is a symptom of diabetic neuropathy or nerve damage.
-You are most likely to encounter this after several years of living with diabetes.
+You will most likely encounter this after several years of living with Diabetes.

 5. Passive Healing Wounds

-There are various reasons why a wound will heal more slowly if you have diabetes.
+There are various reasons why a wound will heal more slowly if you have Diabetes.
 Poor rotation, the effects of high blood sugar on blood vessels, and immunodeficiency are just less.
-If you encounter frequent infections or wounds that are potential to heal, it could be an early symptom.
+It could be an early symptom if you encounter frequent infections or wounds that can potentially heal.

 6. Blurred Vision

-The blurred image occurs early in unmanaged diabetes.
-It can be a symptom of high blood sugar levels, which causes diabetic-retinopathy and shifts fluid into the lens of the eye.
-This fixes typically when blood sugar levels normalise.
+The blurred image occurs early in unmanaged Diabetes.
+It can be a symptom of high blood sugar levels, which causes diabetic retinopathy and shifts fluid into the eye's lens.
+This typically fixes when blood sugar levels normalize.

 7. Dark Skin Spots

-Dark blotch in the folds of your skin is called acanthosis, Nigerians and is another initial warning sign of type 2 diabetes.
-They are several commons in the armpits, neck, and groin regions, according to the Mayo Clinic.
+Dark blotch in the folds of your skin is called acanthosis, Nigerians, and is another initial warning sign of type 2 diabetes.
+According to the Mayo Clinic, they are several commons in the armpits, neck, and groin regions.

 The Takeaway